teufelsGmbH/pxa_pm_importer/README.md

     - *Configuration file provided by extensions importers* - list of configuration files registered by other import extensions.
     - *Local file* - fileadmin configuration file.

+#### Log
+Every import execution is saved in separate log file.
+By default all log files are saved in `typo3temp/var/logs`, file prefix is `pm_importer_YYYY_mm_dd_hours:minutes:seconds.log` You can change log folder and file prefix in extension manager settings.

 #### Backend module
 After import configuration is created you can run it from **Backend module "PM importer"**.